Pour it Out - Series on the Holy Spirit

 Reflection Question:

-What action step is the Holy Spirit leading me to take right now?
+What area of my life is the Holy Spirit trying to transform right now?

 Prayer: